ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   Run all unit tests (rebuilding anything that's changed along the way).

+* `ceedling test:build_only`:

+  Build all unit tests, object files and executable but not run them.

 * `ceedling test:delta`:

   Run only those unit tests for which the source or test files have